 - Ed founded Serious Eats in 2006.

-- He is the author of four books and a James Beard Award winner.
+- He is the author or co-author of seven books and a James Beard Award winner.

 - His work has also been featured in NYT Magazine, GQ, and Rolling Stone and more.